-This information statement is being sent to you in connection with the separation of OIS Accommodations SpinCo Inc. ("SpinCo") from Oil States International, Inc. ("Oil States"), following which SpinCo will be an independent, publicly traded company.
-As part of the separation, Oil States will distribute all of the shares of SpinCo common stock on a pro rata basis to the holders of Oil States' common stock.
-We refer to this pro rata distribution as the "distribution" and we refer to the separation, including the restructuring transactions (which will precede the separation) and the distribution, as the "spinoff."
-We expect that the spin-off will be tax-free to Oil States stockholders for U.S. federal income tax purposes, except to the extent of cash received in lieu of fractional shares.
-Each Oil States stockholder will receive shares of SpinCo common stock for each share of Oil States common stock held by such stockholder as of the close of business on , 2014, the record date for the distribution.
+This information statement is being sent to you in connection with the separation of Civeo Corporation ("Civeo") from Oil States International, Inc. ("Oil States"), following which Civeo will be an independent, publicly traded company.
+As part of the separation, Oil States will distribute all of the shares of Civeo common stock on a pro rata basis to the holders of Oil States' common stock.
+We refer to this pro rata distribution as the "distribution" and we refer to the separation, including the restructuring transactions (which will precede the separation) and the distribution, as the "spin-off."
+We expect that the spin-off will be tax-free to Oil States stockholders for U.S. federal income tax purposes.
+Each Oil States stockholder will receive two shares of Civeo common stock for each share of Oil States common stock held by such stockholder as of the close of business on May 21, 2014, the record date for the distribution.
 The distribution of shares will be made in book-entry form.
-Oil States will not distribute any fractional shares of SpinCo common stock.
-Instead, the distribution agent will aggregate fractional shares into whole shares, sell the whole shares in the open market at prevailing market prices and distribute the aggregate net cash proceeds from the sales pro rata to each holder who would otherwise have been entitled to receive a fractional share in the spin-off.
-See "The Spin-Off-Treatment of Fractional Shares."
 As discussed under "The Spin-Off-Trading Prior to the Distribution Date," if you sell your common shares of Oil States in the "regular-way" market after the record date and before the distribution date, you also will be selling your right to receive shares of our common stock in connection with the separation.
-The distribution will be effective as of 11:59 p.m., Eastern Time, on , 2014.
-Immediately after the distribution becomes effective, SpinCo will be an independent, publicly traded company.
+The distribution will be effective as of 11:59 p.m., Eastern Time, on May 30, 2014.
+Immediately after the distribution becomes effective, Civeo will be an independent, publicly traded company.

 No vote or further action of Oil States stockholders is required in connection with the spin-off.
 We are not asking you for a proxy.
-Oil States stockholders will not be required to pay any consideration for the shares of SpinCo common stock they receive in the spin-off, and they will not be required to surrender or exchange shares of their Oil States common stock or take any other action in connection with the spin-off.
+Oil States stockholders will not be required to pay any consideration for the shares of Civeo common stock they receive in the spin-off, and they will not be required to surrender or exchange shares of their Oil States common stock or take any other action in connection with the spin-off.

-All of the outstanding shares of SpinCo common stock are currently owned by Oil States.
-Accordingly, there is no current trading market for SpinCo common stock.
-We expect, however, that a limited trading market for SpinCo common stock, commonly known as a "when-issued" trading market, will develop on or shortly before the record date for the distribution, and we expect "regular-way" trading of SpinCo common stock will begin the first trading day after the distribution date.
-We intend to list SpinCo common stock on the New York Stock Exchange under the ticker symbol "[•]."
+All of the outstanding shares of Civeo common stock are currently owned by Oil States.
+Accordingly, there is no current trading market for Civeo common stock.
+We expect, however, that a limited trading market for Civeo common stock, commonly known as a "when-issued" trading market, will develop on or shortly before the record date for the distribution, and we expect "regular-way" trading of Civeo common stock will begin the first trading day after the distribution date.
+We have been approved to list Civeo common stock on the New York Stock Exchange under the ticker symbol "CVEO".